raphael-bres/AGILE2023-reproduction/README.md

 #Analysis of the data

 The data used for the analysis is available here (https://utbox.univ-tours.fr/s/xKFo5BJgAHtnAmK).
+If you use data you have generated yourself, the numbers can slightly change from the ones in the paper.

+Table 2 and 3 have been assembled with data computed in the Rmarkdown file available in this deposit.

 #Routes examples reproduction

-The figures 2, 3 and 4 are screenshots taken from QGIS with a legend added after the screenshot.
+The Figure 5,6 and 7 are screenshots taken from QGIS with a legend added after the screenshot.
 Here are the guidelines to obtain them.

 When QGIS is opened, load the layer alldataZones.shp (use the shapefile to win some time but you can also use the geojson generated from the Python script).
-Then, go in the layer's properties, in the "Source" tab, click on "Query Builder" to filter the layer with the following expression: "city"='Blois' and (("idTrace" in (168, 523)) or ("idTrace"=162 and "year"in(2020,2021))) It should return 20 objects.
+Then, go in the layer's properties, in the "Source" tab, click on "Query Builder" to filter the layer with the following expression: "city"='Blois' AND (("idTrace" = 523 AND year IN (2014, 2019, 2020, 2021, 2022)) OR ("idTrace"=162 AND "year" in (2020, 2021))) It should return 7 objects.
 In the layer's properties, in the "Symbology" tab, change "Single symbol" to "Categorized" and use the "year" attribute.
 The following colors refers for the years:

 - 2014, black
 - 2019, purple